luisadebarros/JavaScript-Functions/README.md

-# JavaScript-Functions
+# JavaScript - Functions Fundamentals
-Course about functions fundamentals eith JavaScript, doing in the plataform Cod3r
+Course about functions fundamentals with JavaScript, doing in the plataform Cod3r

 # Topics
 - Fundamentals